esphome/esphome-devices/src/docs/devices/Shelly-Plus-PM-Mini/index.md

 difficulty: 4
 ---

-This is effectively an Shelly Plus 1PM Mini, but without the relay and the switch.
+This is effectively a Shelly Plus 1PM Mini, but without the relay and the switch.

 ## GPIO Pinout